bridget-basiq/developers/content/Getting-Started/1+API-Basics/subscriptions.md

 </note>

 ## Library usage
-The guide below is for those do not opt in on a library like [Apollo GraphQL](https://www.apollographql.com/) or [Graphql-ws](https://github.com/enisdenjo/graphql-ws).
+The guide below is for those that do not opt in on a library like [Apollo GraphQL](https://www.apollographql.com/) or [Graphql-ws](https://github.com/enisdenjo/graphql-ws).
 If you do use a library, skip this and use their documentation.

 ## Initialize the websocket
-To get started with the websocket, you will first need to initialize a connection.
-The important bit here is to set the correct websocket protocols.
+To get started with the websocket, you must first initialize a connection.
+It is important that you set the correct WebSocket protocol.
 We support the `graphql-ws` and the `graphql-transport-ws` as `Sec-WebSocket-Protocol`.
 The latter is preferred.
-Each of these protocols is using a different base url.
-The `graphql-ws` protocol uses `wss://api.chargetrip.io/graphql`, the `graphql-transport-ws` uses; `wss://api.chargetrip.io/subscription`.
+Each of these protocols uses a different base url.
+The `graphql-ws` protocol uses `wss://api.chargetrip.io/graphql`, the `graphql-transport-ws` uses `wss://api.chargetrip.io/subscription`.

 <code-block lang="bash" prefix="Subscriptions" title="Initializing">
 wscat -c wss://api.chargetrip.io/graphql -s graphql-ws